-Diode Selection
+Diode selection

 For maximum efficiency and performance, the rectifier (D1) should be a fast low capacitance Schottky diode with low reverse leakage at the maximum operating voltage and temperature.

-The recommended diode for use with this part is the ZLLS1000.
-This has approximately ten times lower leakage than standard Schottky diodes, which are unsuitable for use above 85°C. It also provides better efficiency than silicon diodes, due to a combination of lower forward voltage and reduced recovery time.
+They also provide better efficiency than silicon diodes, due to a combination of lower forward voltage and reduced recovery time.